Parent InformationHow does AVA work?

 AVA uses Edgenuity to offer courses that meet APS and the State of Georgia Curricula Standards.
 In addition, students can engage with their teacher via the internet in lessons and help sessions, which is refer to as Synchronous learning.
 Additionally, Synchronous learning connects students district-wide allowing them to learn from others taking the same course.

 Students are eligible to take any course offered.
 However, all courses must be approved by a local school counselor or designee prior to enrollment.
-Students can take courses for the first time/initial credit and for credit recovery.
+Students may also enroll in AVA as a full-time student.
 AVA programs are designed to allow students and their families flexible learning options to meet their educational needs.
 By providing more opportunities to achieve educational success, the Atlanta Virtual Academy is looking to change the outcome for many and provide a means to better, brighter futures for APS students.
 Learning that takes place "Any Time...Any Place...Any Device”.

-Initial Credit means students are taking the course for the first time.
-Students taking an AVA course as an initial credit may take that course during the Fall, Spring or Summer Semester.
+Students taking an AVA course may take that course during the Fall, Spring or Summer Session.

 During Fall and Spring Semesters, AVA courses run concurrently with each semester.